linz/topo-workflows/docs/infrastructure/components/fluentbit.md

 ### `broken connection to logs.ap-southeast-2.amazonaws.com:443`

-We can see this error happening time to time.
+We can see this error happening from time to time.
 It is OK as long as the connection retry succeed:

 ```shell
 [2023/12/19 11:31:00] [ warn] [engine] failed to flush chunk '1-1702985459.558236192.flb', retry in 10 seconds: task_id=0, input=tail.0 > output=cloudwatch_logs.0 (out_id=0)